 Advice for people clinically extremely vulnerable to coronavirus

-- Keep your number of social interactions low
+- Keeping your number of social interactions low

 - Work from home if you can.
-If you can’t work from home, employers are required to take steps to make workplaces COVID-19 secure
+If you can’t work from home, employers are required to take steps to keep you safe at work

 See also: Easy read COVID-19 guides – including advice for people clinically extremely vulnerable to coronavirus in East Sussex.
 These easy read guides help people with learning disabilities to understand the support available and the latest government COVID-19 rules.